The Doctor of Ministry Program at United:

 Advanced studies—requires completed M.Div. or equivalent, plus three years of ministry experience.

-Billed per credit (30 credits course work, plus 12 credits dissertation).
-Plus one trip abroad (fall of first year).
+Billed per credit (30 credits course work, plus 12 credits thesis/dissertation).

-All coursework can be completed in 12 months (full-time) or spread over two or three years.
-The dissertation follows completed course work and focuses on the chosen concentration.
+All coursework can be completed in 12 months (full time) or spread over two or three years.
+The dissertation takes two to three years and focuses on the chosen concentration.

-Three years = one year of course work + two years of dissertation
+Three years: one year of coursework + two years of thesis/dissertation

 Between four and six years